The Star Of The East – chamber orchestra

 3) An oboe for Gaspar, bearer of gold.
 (The order of these names varies in different sources.)

 As we near the goal and see that success is close, our enthusiasm is renewed.
 We see the path clearly now, and we can spring into action.
 Finally, the victory is ours.
 The effort was well worth it.
 The music resumes its quick, certain pace, mingling the various themes, as even despairing times give us greater strength and understanding.
 In the end, the music is similar to the beginning; the conclusion is as we imagined it would be.

-- Purchase the orchestral version: Oboe, English horn, Bassoon, Horn in F, Trumpet, Trombone, Percussion, Timpani, Strings
+- Contact me for the orchestral version: Oboe, English horn, Bassoon, Horn in F, Trumpet, Trombone, Percussion, Timpani, Strings

 Here is a video of the score with a MIDI version playing